Our focus on building safety

-We have invested £20m in the last four years in fire safety in existing buildings including upgrading or replacing over 1,400 fire doors and have made provision for a further £50-£60m in the next five years in order to meet changing fire safety requirements, with an overall plan in place that is due to conclude within the next 10 years.
+We have invested £20m in the last four years in fire safety in existing buildings including upgrading or replacing over 1,400 fire doors and have made provision for a further £50-£60m in the next five years in order to meet changing fire safety requirements, with an overall plan in place that is due to conclude within the next nine years.
 In particular the comprehensive safety regime which will be required for buildings over six storeys.

 We have suitable Fire Risk Assessments on all our buildings which are regularly updated by our expert team and quality assured.
 The recommendations arising from the assessments can be accessed through our residents’ portal.
 Any actions that arise from these assessments are prioritised by risk and monitored through to completion.

 Where significant remedial works are shown as required, we have either completed work or put measures in place to make sure the building is safe pending programming of the works.

 We have an inspection and testing regime for fire protection measures such as fire doors, fire alarms, emergency lighting and smoke vents.